samlbest/FairCastleOwnershipVote/README.md

 ## Installing the module

 Download the latest release.
 Extract the zip file to the Modules directory of your Mount & Blade directory.
+You should have a folder named FairCastleOwnershipVote.
 Or, if you're building the code, just following the Building the solution instructions and it will copy the necessary files to your Modules directory.

 ## Building the solution